KingdomStudiosIO/docs/how-defi-kingdoms-works/the-gardens.md

 * **Block 22,095,967 (Epoch 20-35):** 8x multiplier = 8 JEWEL/block = 240 JEWEL/minute
 * **Block 26,631,967 (Epoch 36+):** 4x multiplier = 4 JEWEL/block = 120 JEWEL/minute

-You can visit the Harmony Blockchain Explorer at https://explorer.harmony.one to see what the current block is and the current block speed (latency), but note that block speed fluctuates and should be viewed on an average (i.e. daily or weekly basis) if trying to  plan your Garden farming strategies.
+Visit the <a href=https://explorer.harmony.one>Harmony Blockchain Explorer</a> to see what the current block is and the current block speed (latency).
+Please note that block speed fluctuates and should be viewed on an average (i.e. daily or weekly basis) when trying to plan your Garden farming strategies.

 ### Locking Model

 _A portion of the JEWELs grown in the Gardens can be harvested immediately (i.e. are unlocked and immediately usable), while the rest are dispersed deep underground (locked).
 These locked JEWELs will slowly work their way upward and will be rewarded to the owners in time, but until unlocked cannot be used in any way (i.e. cannot be used for staking, providing liquidity, governance votes or any other in game transaction).
-Once claimed, locked tokens remain locked until the end of Epoch 51 (estimated to be in Q3 2022 depending on Harmony block speeds) at which point such locked Jewel will begin to unlock ratably over the next year (fully unlocking in Q3 2022 depending on Harmony block speeds). **Heroes can also be set to mine for these locked JEWEL tokens, unlocking them early.**_
+Once claimed, locked tokens remain locked until the end of Epoch 51 (estimated to be in Q3 2022 depending on Harmony block speeds) at which point such locked Jewel will begin to unlock ratably over the next year (fully unlocking in Q3 2022 depending on Harmony block speeds).

+**Heroes will have the ability to mine for these locked JEWEL tokens, unlocking them early.**_

 To balance the amazing multipliers that early adopters that provide liquidity via the Gardens receive, our tokenomics include a locking model on the Jewel tokens received from providing liquidity.
 The calculation of what portion of your rewards is locked vs unlocked only takes effect once you click the **CLAIM** button.
 Whenever rewards are **CLAIMED** from the Gardens, a portion of the rewards will be unlocked (i.e. immediately usable to trade, buy, sell, stake in the bank) and the remainder will be locked.
 The allocation of Jewel between unlocked and locked amounts will depend in which Epoch the rewards are **CLAIMED**, not on when they are earned or staked.